waterbear-cloud/paco/docs/aim-config.rst

       - Constraints
       - Purpose
       - Base Schema
-    * - change_protected
-      - Boolean
-      - .. fa:: times
-      - False
-      -
-      - Boolean indicating whether this resource can be modified or not.
-      - IResource
     * - dns_enabled
       - Boolean
       - .. fa:: times
       - True
       -
       - Boolean indicating whether DNS record sets will be created.
-      - IDNSEnablable
+      - DNSEnablable
     * - enabled
       - Boolean
       - .. fa:: times
       - False
       - Could be deployed to AWS
       - Enabled
+      - Deployable
+    * - title
+      - String
+      - .. fa:: times
+      -
+      -
+      - Title
+      - Named
+    * - change_protected
+      - Boolean
+      - .. fa:: times
+      - False
+      -
+      - Boolean indicating whether this resource can be modified or not.
-      - IDeployable
+      - Resource
     * - order
       - Int
       - .. fa:: times
       - 0
       -
       - The order in which the resource will be deployed
-      - IResource
-    * - title
-      - String
-      - .. fa:: times
-      -
-      -
-      - Title
-      - INamed
+      - Resource
     * - type
       - String
       - .. fa:: times
       -
       - A valid AWS Resource type: ASG, LBApplication, etc.
       - Type of Resources
-      - IType
+      - Type
     * - api_key_source_type
       - String
       - .. fa:: times
       -
       - Must be one of 'HEADER' to read the API key from the X-API-Key header of a request or 'AUTHORIZER' to read the API key from the UsageIdentifierKey from a Lambda authorizer.
       - API Key Source Type
-      - IApiGatewayRestApi
+      - ApiGatewayRestApi
     * - binary_media_types
       - List of Strings
       - .. fa:: times
       -
       - Duplicates are not allowed.
 Slashes must be escaped with ~1.
 For example, image/png would be image~1png in the BinaryMediaTypes list.
       - Binary Media Types.
 The list of binary media types that are supported by the RestApi resource, such as image/png or application/octet-stream.
 By default, RestApi supports only UTF-8-encoded text payloads.
-      - IApiGatewayRestApi
+      - ApiGatewayRestApi
     * - body
       - String
       - .. fa:: times
       -
       - Must be valid JSON.
       - Body.
 An OpenAPI specification that defines a set of RESTful APIs in JSON or YAML format.
 For YAML templates, you can also provide the specification in YAML format.
-      - IApiGatewayRestApi
+      - ApiGatewayRestApi
     * - body_file_location
       - StringFileReference
       - .. fa:: times
       -
       - Must be valid path to a valid JSON document.
       - Path to a file containing the Body.
-      - IApiGatewayRestApi
+      - ApiGatewayRestApi
     * - body_s3_location
       - String
       - .. fa:: times
       -
       - Valid S3Location string to a valid JSON or YAML document.
       - The Amazon Simple Storage Service (Amazon S3) location that points to an OpenAPI file, which defines a set of RESTful APIs in JSON or YAML format.
-      - IApiGatewayRestApi
+      - ApiGatewayRestApi
     * - clone_from
       - String
       - .. fa:: times
       -
       -
       - CloneFrom.
 The ID of the RestApi resource that you want to clone.
-      - IApiGatewayRestApi
+      - ApiGatewayRestApi
     * - description
       - String
       - .. fa:: times
       -
       -
       - Description of the RestApi resource.
-      - IApiGatewayRestApi
+      - ApiGatewayRestApi
     * - endpoint_configuration
       - List of Strings
       - .. fa:: times
       -
       - List of strings, each must be one of 'EDGE', 'REGIONAL', 'PRIVATE'
       - Endpoint configuration.
 A list of the endpoint types of the API.
 Use this field when creating an API.
 When importing an existing API, specify the endpoint configuration types using the `parameters` field.
-      - IApiGatewayRestApi
+      - ApiGatewayRestApi
     * - fail_on_warnings
       - Boolean
       - .. fa:: times
       - False
       -
       - Indicates whether to roll back the resource if a warning occurs while API Gateway is creating the RestApi resource.
-      - IApiGatewayRestApi
+      - ApiGatewayRestApi
     * - methods
       - Container of ApiGatewayMethods_ AIM schemas
       - .. fa:: times
       -
       -
       -
-      - IApiGatewayRestApi
+      - ApiGatewayRestApi
     * - minimum_compression_size
       - Int
       - .. fa:: times
       -
       - A non-negative integer between 0 and 10485760 (10M) bytes, inclusive.
       - An integer that is used to enable compression on an API.
 When compression is enabled, compression or decompression is not applied on the payload if the payload size is smaller than this value.
 Setting it to zero allows compression for any payload size.
-      - IApiGatewayRestApi
+      - ApiGatewayRestApi
     * - models
       - Container of ApiGatewayModels_ AIM schemas
       - .. fa:: times
       -
       -
       -
-      - IApiGatewayRestApi
+      - ApiGatewayRestApi
     * - parameters
       - Dict
       - .. fa:: times
       - {}
       - Dictionary of key/value pairs that are strings.
       - Parameters.
 Custom header parameters for the request.
-      - IApiGatewayRestApi
+      - ApiGatewayRestApi
     * - policy
       - String
       - .. fa:: times
       -
       - Valid JSON document
       - A policy document that contains the permissions for the RestApi resource, in JSON format.
 To set the ARN for the policy, use the !Join intrinsic function with "" as delimiter and values of "execute-api:/" and "*".
-      - IApiGatewayRestApi
+      - ApiGatewayRestApi
     * - resources
       - Container of ApiGatewayResources_ AIM schemas
       - .. fa:: times
       -
       -
       -
-      - IApiGatewayRestApi
+      - ApiGatewayRestApi
     * - stages
       - Container of ApiGatewayStages_ AIM schemas
       - .. fa:: times
       -
       -
       -
-      - IApiGatewayRestApi
+      - ApiGatewayRestApi